Bajamar, Tenerife

-Bajamar is a coastal town in the northeast of the island of Tenerife in the Canary Islands, Spain, belonging to the municipality of San Cristóbal de La Laguna.
-Administratively it is included in Zone 5 of the municipality.
-Formerly it was considered a neighborhood of Tejina, another town in San Cristóbal de La Laguna.
-It is a small tourist and holiday center.
+Bajamar is a coastal town in the northeast of the island of Tenerife in the Canary Islands, belonging to the municipality of San Cristóbal de La Laguna.
+Administratively, it is included in Zone 5 of the municipality.
+Formerly, it was considered a neighbourhood of Tejina, another town in San Cristóbal de La Laguna.

 Features

 Bajamar is located at the foot of the westernmost foothills of the Anaga Massif, fourteen kilometers from the town of La Laguna.
 It has an average altitude of 48 meters above sea level, reaching its maximum 601 meters above sea level at Pico Isogue.

 Bajamar occupies an area of 2.08 km² that includes the urban nucleus and a small rural and natural area, partially included in the protected space of the Anaga rural park.
 It borders Punta del Hidalgo, in the area of El Paso del Guanche, with Tegueste in the summits, and with Tejina in the area of El Riego.

-It has the Bajamar Citizen Center, the El Tamboril Children's Center, the hermitage of San Juan, and a Red Cross post.
+It is home to the Bajamar Citizen Center, the El Tamboril Children's Center, the hermitage of San Juan, and a Red Cross post.
 It also owns the CBV Costa Lagunera Basketball School and the Bajamar Yacht Club.

 In recent years it has gone from being a tourist center with numerous hotels to a local tourist area and a residential area with several apartments and no hotels.

 The town has several natural pools and the beach of Bajamar or San Juan, as well as the natural pool of Mariane and Charco Redondo and the surfing zone of Baja Nueva, El Paso, el Lobo and las Bordas.